fedimint/fedimint/docs/gateway.md

-  address          Generate a new peg-in address, funds sent to it can later be claimed deposit          Deposit funds into a gateway federation withdraw         Claim funds from a gateway federation register-fed     Register federation with the gateway help             Print this message or the help of the given subcommand(s)
+  address          Generate a new peg-in address, funds sent to it can later be claimed deposit          Deposit funds into a gateway federation withdraw         Claim funds from a gateway federation connect-fed      Connect federation with the gateway help             Print this message or the help of the given subcommand(s)

 Options: